primefaces-extensions/primefaces-arquillian/README.md

 # primefaces-arquillian
-PrimeFaces testing support for Arquillian.
-It's based on Arquillian Graphene and heavily reuses the conecpt of "page fragments".
+PrimeFaces testing support for Arquillian, based on Arquillian Graphene and the concept of page ojects / fragements.

 ### Usage